Fobrales/english/README.md

 ## `About`

 This project created for skill's demonstration.
-React-router-dom, MUI React, axios library and Yandex.Dictionary API was used in developing.
+React-router-dom, react-redux, MUI React, axios library and Yandex.Dictionary API was used in developing.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 For start it in develop mode run npmstart, else for create build run npm run build and then start server in build directory (cd build && serve -s build).